Nerlci/Neon-Timer/README.md

-# NeTimer
+# Neon Timer

-## What is NeTimer?
+## What is Neon Timer?
-NeTimer is an cube timer made by Arduino,trying let the price of the cube timer get lower,let the cube timer be more popular
+Neon Timer is an cube timer made by Arduino,trying let the price of the cube timer get lower,let the cube timer be more popular

-## I want a NeTimer,what should I prepare?
+## I want a Neon Timer,what should I prepare?
 * An Arduino develope board
 * An LCD1602
 * A tact switch